Surveying and Spatial Sciences Institute: History

 In 1952, six State Institutes combined to form Institute of Surveyors Australia (ISA), the result of more than seventy years of intermittent effort.

 Institute of Surveyors Australia (ISA), Australian Urban and Regional Information Systems Association (AURISA) and Remote Sensing and Photogrammetry Association of Australia (RSPAA) amalgamated to form SSI in 2003.

-The SSI merged with the Institute of Surveyors Australia (ISA) to form the Surveying and Spatial Sciences Institute (SSSI) in 2009.
-ISA provides a strong history while SSI comprises a large youth base, a strong driving factor for ISA with the merger.
-The primary reason for the merger is to create a strong, unified voice for the surveying and spatial profession with an ability to better serve its members.
+The SSI merged with the Institute of Surveyors Australia (ISA) to form the Surveying and Spatial Sciences Institute (SSSI) in July 2009.